daniel-krich/TextingApp/README.md

 # Texting App

-A working prototype of a "social network" style application.
+A working unfinished project of a "social network" style application.

 Using C# .NET WebApi with MongoDB, GraphQL as backend.<br/>
 Using React with mobX as frontend.